Dave-team/Knowledge-base/Analytics.md

-Issues process
+## Issues process
--	Is it a problem worth investigating?
+First, consider whether it is a problem worth investigating.
+If it is, consider:
--	Do I know the cause / it is known?
-If yes, explain
+- Do I know the cause?
+If yes, just explain it to the stakeholder.
+Domain expertise is the critical factor in this.
+Once you really know you're data it'll be easy to understand where problems occur
--	If not, do some initial analysis that is searching for the obvious.
-Part of this is performing segmentation analysis 0
+- If it's not an apparent issue, do some initial analysis.
--	If that doesn’t answer it, ask around to understand context.
+    - Segment the data (see segmentation ideas below)
+    - Look for any of the more obvious potential causes (see list below)
+    - What can you see in the past?
+Does it line up with the trend?
+- If analysis doesn't solve the problem, ask the relevant stakeholders for context and if they know why it happened.
 Perhaps it is expected, perhaps it’s part of a bigger picture.
-Do you know why X could be the case?
-Have there been any changes that could have causes X?
+'Do you know why X could be the case?
+Have there been any changes that could have caused X?'
 - If that doesn’t answer it, will need to go deep and look at like for like comparisons on a granular level comparing different data sources

+**Potential issues sources**
+- Holidays – people might use something more or less during holiday periods
+- Seasonality
+- Marketing activities (e.g. campaigns, press release)
+- Feature releases
+- Feature changes
+- Bugs in features
+- Bugs in analytics tracking
+- Broken ELT

+**Segmentation ideas**
+- Products
+- Countries
+- Marketing channels/campaigns
+- Cohort
+- Device
+- Customer segment